Hunters Who Killed Mother Bear & Two Cubs Sentenced After Video Footage Of Slaughter Emerged

 The incident occurred on April 14, 2018, and began with the teenager killing the mother bear with two shots.

-In the footage of the shooting, Andrew can be heard chillingly saying, “It doesn’t matter.
+In the footage of the shooting, Andrew can be heard coldly saying, “It doesn’t matter.
 Bear down,” when they noticed she had cubs.
-He then proceeded to shoot her two babies who started shrieking when their mother was killed.
+He then proceeded to shoot her two cubs, who started shrieking when their mother was killed.

-In an attempt to throw authorities off their trail, the men then proceeded to remove the bear’s tracking device, with Andrew telling his son, “They’ll never be able to link it to us.”
+In an attempt to throw authorities off of their trail, the men then proceeded to remove the bear’s tracking device, with Andrew telling his son, “They’ll never be able to link it to us.”

 For some reason, they didn’t think to pick up the shell casings they had expelled from their weapons.
 The camera then caught them returning to the scene of the crime a few days later to collect those.

-Despite their elaborate cleanup attempts, it seems that Andrew had a sudden fit on conscience a few weeks later.
+Despite their elaborate cleanup attempts, it seems that Andrew had a guilty conscience a few weeks later.
 At the end of April, he decided to confess to the crime of illegal hunting.
 He did so by taking the bear’s skin to the police, and claiming he had been unaware that she was a nursing mother at the time his son shot her.

 “My office believes and argued for active jail time in this case because of the egregious nature of it, and the necessity of letting the public know Alaska will not tolerate poaching,” prosecutor Aaron Peterson said.